marathomas/tutorial_repo/README.md

     │   ├── audio_functions.py
     │   ├── ...
     │   └── ...
-    ├── data                                   <- ! put a .csv metadata file of your input in this folder !
+    ├── data                                   <- ! put a .csv metadata file of your input in this folder or use the provided example csv!
     │   └── info_file.csv
     ├── parameters
     │   └── spec_params.py                     <- this file contains parameters for spectrogramming (fft_win, fft_hop...)